smart-on-fhir/sample-apps/simple-app/README.md

 You can stop the server if needed using <kbd>Ctrl+C</kbd>.

-Now go the sandbox at https://sandbox.smarthealthit.org/smartdstu2/#/manage-apps and `Register New App Manually" using the following data:
+Now go the sandbox at https://sandbox.smarthealthit.org/smartdstu2/#/manage-apps and `Register New App Manually` using the following data:

     App Type          : Public Client
     App Name          : Whatever